Coal: Carbon capture and storage

+"Clean coal" and "abated coal"

+Since the mid-1980s, the term "clean coal" has been widely used with various meanings.
+Initially, "clean coal technology" referred to scrubbers and catalytic converters that reduced the pollutants that cause acid rain.
+The scope then expanded to include reduction of other pollutants such as mercury.
+Recently, the term has come to encompass the use of carbon capture and storage to reduce greenhouse gas emissions.

+In political discourse, the term has been erroneously used to imply that coal itself can be clean.
+For instance, it has been suggested that "clean coal" can be produced and exported.
+Even with scrubbers and some CCS, coal still has a fairly high environmental impact.

+In discussions on greenhouse gas emissions, another common term is "abatement" of coal use.
+In the 2023 United Nations Climate Change Conference, an agreement was reached to phase down unabated coal use.
+Since the term abated was not defined, the agreement was criticized for being open to abuse.
+Without a clear definition, is possible for fossil fuel use to be called "abated" if it uses CCS only in a minimal fashion, such as capturing only 30% of the emissions from a plant.

+The Intergovernmental Panel on Climate Change (IPCC) considers fossil fuels to be unabated if they are "produced and used without interventions that substantially reduce the amount of greenhouse gases emitted throughout the life-cycle; for example, capturing 90% or more from power plants."

 Economics

 In 2018 US$80 billion was invested in coal supply but almost all for sustaining production levels rather than opening new mines.

 In the long term coal and oil could cost the world trillions of dollars per year.
 Coal alone may cost Australia billions, whereas costs to some smaller companies or cities could be on the scale of millions of dollars.
 The economies most damaged by coal (via climate change) may be India and the US as they are the countries with the highest social cost of carbon.
 Bank loans to finance coal are a risk to the Indian economy.

 China is the largest producer of coal in the world.
 It is the world's largest energy consumer, and coal in China supplies 60% of its primary energy.
 However two fifths of China's coal power stations are estimated to be loss-making.

 Air pollution from coal storage and handling costs the US almost 200 dollars for every extra ton stored, due to PM2.5.
 Coal pollution costs the €43 billion each year.
 Measures to cut air pollution benefit individuals financially and the economies of countries such as China.